 - Anachronism Stew: The ride is set in the 1970s, with the buildings and set pieces lovingly detailed.
 However, the queue line would frequently be updated to include modern-day movie posters and advertisements.
-This updating did not extend to the news reports playing on the queue line's TVs, which would show commercials for shows that were current as of the ride's 1990 opening, like Out of This World and The New Lassie (both of which were produced by Universal and aired on WWOR-TV, which Universal also owned at the time).
+This updating did not extend to the news reports playing on the queue line's TVs, which would show commercials for shows that were current as of the ride's 1990 opening, like Out Of This World (1987) and The New Lassie (both of which were produced by Universal and aired on WWOR-TV, which Universal also owned at the time).
 By the end of Kongfrontation's run you were bombarded with three decades at once.

 - Artistic License Physics: The trams in the ride were shown curving to the left and right.
 Not only is this not how the Roosevelt Island trams work, but aerial tramways altogether don't curve, only going in a straight direction.

 - Blinded by the Light: The operator of the tram would momentarily be unable to see anything due to a light coming from a chopper.

 - Cable-Car Action Sequence: The entire ride was essentially one, with the vehicles being the Roosevelt Island trams and King Kong supplying all the action.

 - Captain Obvious: The guide as well as the police over the radio would usually explain everything that's going on, even as something as easy to tell as King Kong picking up the ride vehicle.

 - Coincidental Broadcast: A breaking news broadcast would play right at the end of the ride, detailing King Kong's attack on a Roosevelt Island tram, which just so happened to be just what the riders went through.